Cape Disappointment, the US Coast Guard

 Not surprisingly, they purposefully go out in the worst of weather to practice.
 In the photo above, that day was at least sunny and bright … there wasn’t a driving gale force wind and icy rain or snow to contend with, nor was it the dead of night with no moon and no visibility.
 In fact, this US Coast Guard station is the one and only US Coast Guard National Motor Lifeboat School.
 The Columbia River “bar” is considered one of the most treacherous in the world which makes it great for training purposes.

 Here’s a wikipedia website that talks about this Life Boat Station.
 The folks at US Coast Guard Station Cape Disappointment even have a Facebook page.
 On that Facebook page, click on POSTS on the left side of the page, and then find the post dated February 16.
 Click on the video to start it playing.
-And HERE is a short article about the current commanding officer of the Cape Disappointment Station.
-Always be sure to turn your sound system on first … and then you may also have to turn the sound on IN the video itself after you get to each of these websites.
+And HERE is a really super video about the current commanding officer of the Cape Disappointment Station.
+Always be sure to turn your sound system on first … and then you may also have to turn the sound on in the video itself after you get to each of these websites … do that by looking at the bottom right side of the video and if there is an X next to the speaker icon, then click on that icon to turn the sound on, but be sure YOUR sound is on first.

 Take a look at this webpage for some eye-opening facts about this station and this area of the coast.
 One fact listed is that this Station conducts an average of 450-500 search and rescue cases a year.
 These folks risk their lives for us.